-The Ontolog Forum uses infrastructure provided by CIM Engineering, Inc. (http://www.cim3.com).
+The Ontolog Forum uses infrastructure provided by CIM Engineering, Inc. (www.cim-oem.com).

 Most of the work is done via the mailing list.
-Messages can be posted by members to mailto:ontolog-forum@ontolog.cim3.net.
+Messages can be posted by members to ontolog-forum@ontolog.cim3.net.
 A number of delivery options are available for those who don't want the daily traffic.
-Archives can be accessed by anybody at http://ontolog.cim3.net/forum/ontolog-forum/.
+Archives can be accessed by anybody at ontolog.cim3.net/forum/ontolog-forum/.